Woofson/force8042led/notify/README.md

 I use these scripts in Hyprland with Mako to flash my leds when I get notifications from certain apps, instead of onscreen.

+### Dependencies for these scripts are:
+- jq
+- socat

 ## Copy these files to ~/.config/hypr/scripts/

 ### Add to mako config: